transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * boosts and quote-boost are accounted separately
 * only 1 boost per note per user is allowed
 * admins can remove bots from "trending"
-* users can hide bots from their timelines
+* you can hide bots from your timelines
 * translatable notes are shown translated regardless of where they're shown (e.g. when quoted, or when looking at their replies)
-* when searching, users can restrict results to notes with attachments
+* when searching, you can restrict results to notes with attachments
 * CSS class names are human-readable, to simplify browser-side customisation
-* users can disable indexing of their notes (the setting is federated)
+* you can disable indexing of your notes (the setting is federated)
 * "likes" and "reactions" federate correctly to Mastodon / Pleroma / Akkoma (Misskey sends them all as reactions)
 * different error icons
-* users can disable the "disconnected" warning (connection is usually re-established automatically, so the warning is rarely useful)
+* you can disable the "disconnected" warning (connection is usually re-established automatically, so the warning is rarely useful)
-* users can set a default emoji for their likes/reactions
+* you can set a default emoji for your likes/reactions
 * when the instance is using meilisearch to index notes, Sharkey will use it in more cases (e.g. when limiting results to notes containing images)
 * when showing a reply containing many mentions, they are shortened
+* the depth of the thread / detailed view of notes can be changed (still defaults to 5)
 * there's a search widget
+* you can choose to add a "back" button at the top of each page

 ### Ones of interest to admins